Georgia QB Carson Beck returns from hand injury for final snap in SEC championship OT win over Texas

 Beck was hit by outside linebacker Trey Moore on the final play of the first half, forcing a fumble recovered by Anthony Hill Jr., who then lost the ball on an errant attempt to extend the play with a lateral as time expired.

+Beck was left prone on the field at the end of the play and needed assistance before rising to walk off the field.

-Beck was one of the last players to return to the field following halftime.
-He was holding his helmet but did not warm up remained on the sideline as backup Gunner Stockton led the offense to its first touchdown on the Bulldogs' first drive of the second half.
+Beck was one of the last players to return following halftime.
+He was holding his helmet but did not warm up.
+He remained on the sideline as Stockton led the offense to its first touchdown on the Bulldogs' opening drive of the second half.

-Georgia coach Kirby Smart told ESPN Beck would not return to the game and said he had no details on the hand injury.
-Beck had the right arm wrapped in ice on the Georgia bench.

-Smart's plans changed when Stockton took a hard hit from Andrew Mukuba in overtime, knocking Stockton's helmet to the turf.
+Stockton took the hard hit from Andrew Mukuba in overtime, knocking Stockton's helmet to the turf.
 An on-field call of targeting was reversed following the review.
-Beck then returned to hand off to Trevor Etienne for a 4-yard touchdown run, ending the game.
+Because Stockton lost his helmet and the targeting call was reversed, Stockton had to leave the game for one play.

+That forced Smart's decision between turning to another backup, Ryan Puglisi, or possibly considering Beck.

+“He knows he knows the system, he knows what to do,” Smart said about Puglisi before adding he was told by an offensive assistant coach that Beck “can take a snap.
+It’s not an issue.”

+Stockton completed 12 of 16 passes for 71 yards with one interception.

+“I think Gunner did a great job standing up like he had to,” Ratledge said.
+“I think him coming into the game made everybody realize that this is the new juice we've got to come out of the second half with.
+And I think everybody did a great job with it.”

-Texas outgained No. 5 Georgia 260-54 but led only 6-3 at halftime.
+With Beck in the game, Texas outgained Georgia 260-54 but led only 6-3 at halftime.
 The Bulldogs netted minus-2 yards rushing and Beck completed 7 of 13 passes for 56 yards.

 Get poll alerts and updates on the AP Top 25 throughout the season.
 Sign up here.
 AP college football: https://apnews.com/hub/ap-top-25-college-football-poll and https://apnews.com/hub/college-football